trudi-group/ipfs-metric-exporter/README.md

 Prometheus itself only scrapes (by default) every 15 seconds, so very small values are probably not useful.
 The default is ten seconds.

+### `AgentVersionCutOff`

+The plugin collects metrics about the agent versions of connected peers.
+This value configures a cutoff for how many agent version strings should be reported to prometheus.
+The remainder (everything that doesn't fit within the cutoff) is summed and reported as `others` to prometheus.

 ### `TCPServerConfig`

 This configures the TCP server used to export metrics, Bitswap messages, and other stuff in real time.